 Staying on a houseboat in Srinagar is a unique, must-do experience.
 However, choosing a boat can be a challenge.
-There are around 1,000 of them on interconnected Dal and Nigeen lakes.
+There are more than 1,000 of them on interconnected Dal and Nigeen lakes.
 Which one do you pick?
 Here's what you should consider when making your decision.

 Location, Location, Location!

 Another important thing to consider when choosing a houseboat in Srinagar is how mobile you want to be.
 Many boats can only be accessed by shikara (smaller row boats) while others have road access too.
 If you're someone who likes a lot of freedom to come and go as you please, it's a good idea to choose the latter.

 The houseboats offer varying rates depending on whether you take a room only or have meals included.
 If you're staying on a boat in a more isolated area, it's a good idea to have breakfast and dinner there for the sake of convenience.
 The quality of food does vary aboard the boats, so do check what you'll be offered including whether it's vegetarian or non-vegetarian.